HakoForge/Hako-mkdocs/docs/hardware/cage-installation.md

 !!! danger "Safety First"
     It is always recommended to power down the system when working inside the case.

+For how to remove the lid see [Lid Removal](../hardware/panel-removal.md)

 1. Power down the system completely
 2. Remove chassis lid following panel removal procedure